OceanOutcomes/ocean-outcomes/news/_posts/2026-04-07-East-Asia-Exchange.md

 ![East-Asia-Exchange-MAJURO-1.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/East-Asia-Exchange-MAJURO-1.png)

 Conventions like the East Asia Exchange create space for dialogue, but they also serve another critical function: they surface and amplify the innovations already happening on the water across the region.
-Recently, O2 and our project partners traveled to <a href="https://em4.fish/connecting-crews-and-vessels-emc4cs-latest-milestone-in-majuro/"target="_blank">Majuro, Marshall Islands as part of the EMC4C (Electronic Monitoring for Crew Communication and Care) initiative.</a> This collaboration is testing how electronic monitoring and onboard Wi-Fi can support both environmental monitoring and crew welfare.
+Recently, O2 and our project partners traveled to <a href="https://em4.fish/connecting-crews-and-vessels-emc4cs-latest-milestone-in-majuro/"target="_blank">Majuro, Marshall Islands as part of the EMC4C (Electronic Monitoring and Connectivity for Crews at Sea) initiative.</a> This collaboration is testing how electronic monitoring and onboard Wi-Fi can support both environmental monitoring and crew welfare.

 In February, the team installed EM and Wi-Fi systems on three industrial longline tuna vessels, trained 43 Indonesian migrant crew members and three captains on their use, and conducted in-depth interviews to better understand how connectivity can reduce isolation and improve working conditions at sea.